-The Outer Wall is 4½ meters tall and surrounded by the famous Moat, which measures 190 meters from one bank to the other.
-These numbers remain consistent in every part of the temple.
+The Outer Wall is 4½ meters tall and surrounded by a watery Moat, which is 190 meters across.

 1,000,000 people is more than just a number when they all decide to live in the same place.

 This had to affect the size goals for the builders of Angkor Wat.
 It had to be the largest and tallest free-standing structure in a city of a million people.